0Slaye/42-pcalculator/README.md

 ![Banner](assets/banner.png)

 Hi!
 Welcome on PCalculator.
-This program calcul your level and blackhole you will receive after pushing a project.
+This program calcul your level and blackhole you will get after pushing a project.

 ## Install